Nikolai Klyuev: Religious views

-Kluyev, whose work is thoroughly inspired with the spirit of the Old Believers, was the first in Russian literature who began to praise the innocence of the body.
+Kluyev, whose work is thoroughly inspired by the spirit of the Old Believers, was the first in Russian literature who began to praise the innocence of the body.
 In his view, Christ had been homosexual.
 And his own homosexuality Kluyev explained (referring to Paul the Apostle) was that "love justifies a multitude of sins, and love is mighty".
 Kluyev was also close to the sect of khlysts proclaiming the Dionysian approach to knowledge of Christ, specifically: knowledge not through spirit, but through the flesh.